|

 lakeshore.

-51. Wexli walked across the sand and across the overwater bridge
+51. Wexli walked through the sand and across the overwater bridge

 to the gazebo.
 He knelt down beside the Director's head and

-52. Wexli peered back across the water toward Vicar Miles, "I
+52. Wex peered across the water toward Vicar Miles, "I

 need two witnesses," he said.
 Miles tugged on Bri's elbow,